 –Lace cookies are quite crunchy and have a distinct buttery taste.
 They will vary in specific ingredients, and are often seen with oats and almond flour.

 –Lace cookies are more often than not, made without mix-ins.
-I however, couldn’t resist. 😉
+I however, couldn’t resist and with a few additions, every bite has a nutty flavor and chocolate.

-–It’s common to see two lace cookies sandwiched together with chocolate in the middle.
+–It’s common to see two lace cookies sandwiched together with melted chocolate in the middle.

 –My Oatmeal Lace Cookies are especially unique because they’re gluten-free.
-(A typical lace cookie involves a bit of all-purpose flour.)
+(A typical lace cookie involves a little flour.)

 - oat flour